 Effective Assistance for Immigration Matters

 If you have a family member who is trying to obtain a Green Card and need to consult an immigration attorney, contact Shannon Rosales Law, P.A.
-Our firm has been helping families in South Florida obtain visas and labor certifications for years.
+Our firm has been helping families in Miami obtain visas and labor certifications for years, including asylum cases and marriage petitions.
 Contact us today for an evaluation.